LSB-Helsinki/dynamo2nextpyp/README.md

 # dynamo2nextpyp
-Tools to convert Dynamo projects to nextPYP
+Script to convert Dynamo projects to nextPYP

+Note that the conversion of angles does not work currently as expected.

 Requirements: NumPy, eulerangles